 - One reason I love Zenyatta, the race horse, is because of the way she came from behind to win in 19 of her 20 races.
 There’s just something about a late closer that makes it to the wire in time to win that gets me up out of my seat, yelling and waving my program and all excited.
 But even Zenyatta lost in her last race, because she wasn’t quite quick enough to start her closing run.
 In greyhound races, which are a lot shorter than horse races, there’s even less time to maneuver.
 Less time to close on the outside or get past a dog who’s blocking you on the rail.
 Unless a late closer is in exactly the position it likes, I think twice before betting it, especially if there are some good early speed dogs in the race in the post positions that they prefer.

 - I know at least two trainers who use this move with their dogs who are dropping down.
 They put them in a longer race in a lower grade and, even though the dogs don’t look that hot, they win, place or show.
 I play them to win and place and in exactas, quinielas and other exotics.

 - That would be Wheeling, Derby Lane and Palm Beach, but you might have a different opinion.
 They’re all top tracks and their top grades are tough to crack.

-- See my article about how to handicap shippers
+- See next week’s article about how to handicap shippers

 - Post position isn’t everything, except to a few dogs.
 If a dog is determined to get the rail and won’t take no for an answer, it’ll spend its race time trying to get to the inside, instead of on trying to catch the lure.
 If it’s on the outside, unless it’s a really fast breaker with no competition, that’s just not going to work.